 As such, the Amazon Fire should fulfil the most obvious purpose of a tablet such as this: It should suit young-ish kids pretty well.
 Note that if you’re buying for very young children who might fling the thing at a wall at a moment’s notice, however, you might want to consider a Kids Fire tablet.
-It comes with a no-quibble guarantee should it break.
+It comes with a chunky case and a 2-year no-quibble guarantee should it break.

 It's here that we hit the point where those with more money to spend on a tablet will want to bail out.
 The Amazon Fire's screen is very basic.